bzalasky/rockhopper.digital/README.md

 # Rockhopper Digital

-Rockhopper Digital is a __digital product consultancy__ that crafts web & mobile software.
+Rockhopper Digital is a __product consultancy__ that crafts web & mobile software.